ildar-shaimordanov/perl-utils/README.md

 ## `logmerge`

 Small and powerful script to merge two or more logfiles so that multilined entries appear in the correct chronological order without breaks of log entries.

 * https://github.com/ildar-shaimordanov/logmerge

-# Other utilities
+# Other text-oriented utilities

 ## `sponge`

 sponge is Perl version of the sponge from the Debian package moreutils.

 It reads standard input to memory and writes it out to the specified file.
 Unlike a shell redirect, the script soaks up all its input before opening the output file.
 This allows constructing pipelines that read from and write to the same file.
 If no file is specified, outputs to STDOUT.

 My first release was the Perl inline script within the shell function: